MariosGkMeng/Straightforward-Obsidian2Latex/README.md

  - Make sure community plugins are activated in your vault
  - Open the `example_writing` note in Obsidian and check out the functionalities
  - Convert the note using the `👨‍💻convert_to_latex` note

-# General Video (under development)
-General video showcasing all the functionalities (will be uploaded on YouTube.
-For now, you can view the video I've rendered so far [here](https://drive.google.com/file/d/1KK-r5KZQHdIEtGJf9gZzpQrIEesj6_GA/view?usp=sharing))

 # Straightforward-Obsidian2Latex